July and August 2003 News - Needlepoint Newsletter by Samantha Taylor

 The celebration of Madrid's patron saint takes several days and many cultural events are offered to the people: contests of chotis - Madrid's traditional dance - concerts of folk music - or craftsmanship fairs.

-Paella for everybody
+Paella

 San Isidro is also the most important feria (fair) of Bull Fights (corridas) in the World - the finest Matadores challenge the very best bulls (toros) - during one month of daily corridas - this year lasting from May 10 - June 7.
 During this time - it is impossible to find anyone in the afternoons - everyone in Madrid is at the Las Ventas Bull Ring.
 We listen to the music of the Paso Doble everyday as the team of performers enter the ring - that is as close as we usually go to this activity - although daily coverage is available on the Television - Internet - and other media.